Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>

 </br>
-This is like F8 in ABAP full execution of the code
+This is like F7 in ABAP full execution of the current code block even going outside of the call stack
 </br>
 <img src="./files/capmd5-7d.png" >
 </br>